|Primer||See the merits of 4 great voting rules.|

 The 1800s: Winner-Take-All Districts lead to Off-Center Councils.

 Some English-speaking nations still use England's old plurality rule.
 It elects only one representative from a district, and winning it does not require a majority.
 In a district where only the biggest party wins a rep, only two big parties thrive.
 So the voters get only two real candidates; that is a very limited choice.
 Each district's bias tends to make its only seat 'safe' for one party.
 So most voters get no real choice.
 A few of those who do get choices can make majorities swerve from side to side.
-The council majority sets policies (dark blue in picture) in a war of winner take all.
+The council majority sets policies (dark blue in picture) in another battle of winner take all.

 $ $ $ LAWS $ $ $